schrodervictor/y-u-sync/README.md

 pull-request.
 Only PR's with tests will be considered.

 ## Releases

+* 0.2.0:
+  * Introduces possibility to configure the `forEach` function
+  * Deprecates `forEachNoBreak`
+  * Clean up in package.json
+  * Added CI with travis-ci.org

 * 0.1.1:
   * Bugfix: `forEach` and `forEachNoBreak` never call the callback in case the